To buy wine or beer in Norway, the minimum age is 18 years. For spirits, it is 20 years.

-If you are calling home on a mobile phone, renting or buying a local SIM-card may be the cheapest option.
+If you are calling home on a mobile phone, buying a local pre-paid SIM-card (called "kontantkort") may be the cheapest option.

 Also known as summer time, DST always starts on the last Sunday in March and ends on the last Sunday in October.

 Time is adjusted one hour forward in the summer, to move an hour of daylight from the morning to the evening.
 Read more about Seasons & climate in Norway.